The Blackstone Chair – Chapter Three

 “Does that change anything?”

-Squeezing his hands into fists, Ciaran turned from the Farseer and back to the door.
-“Apologies, Uncle, but you’ll need to find another patsy.
+Ciaran squeezed his hands into fists, turned from the Farseer and back to the door.
+“Apologies, Uncle, but you’ll have to find another patsy.
 I think I’ll make my own destiny.”

 “You’ll do as befits a son of the Serpent Tree.”